Who we are

 We have no geographical boundaries

-Cochrane’s contributors are a mix of volunteers and paid staff who are affiliated to the organisation through Cochrane groups: healthcare subject-related review groups, thematic networks (called 'fields'), groups concerned with the methodology of systematic reviews, and regional centres.
+Cochrane’s contributors are affiliated to the organisation through Cochrane groups: healthcare subject-related review groups, thematic networks (called 'fields'), groups concerned with the methodology of systematic reviews, and regional centres.

 Many are world leaders in their field of medicine, health policy, research methodology or consumer advocacy, and our groups are situated in some of the world’s finest academic and medical institutions.

 It is possible to think of Cochrane not just as a material organisation, but also as an ideology to which people align themselves.

 “Being part of The Cochrane Collaboration is more than a publication or a job.
 It's a network of colleagues, advisors and friends that spans the globe - an incomparable opportunity to learn, collaborate and share with some amazing people.”

 - Miranda Cumpston, Cochrane Training Co-ordinator, based at the Australasian Cochrane Centre

 There is no one place or office that is 'Cochrane'.
 Our contributors and groups are based all around the world and the majority of our work is carried out online.
 Each group is a ‘mini-organisation’ in itself, with its own funding, website and workload.
 Contributors affiliate themselves to an group, or in some cases several groups, based on their interests, expertise and/or geographical location.

 Cochrane is named after Archie Cochrane (1909-1988), a British epidemiologist, who advocated the use of randomised controlled trials as a means of reliably informing healthcare practice.
 We are an independent, not-for-profit organisation, funded by a variety of sources including governments, universities, hospital trusts, charities and personal donations.

 Find out more about Cochrane’s funding here.